P0606 critical

 Step-by-Step Diagnostic Procedure

-1. Clear the code and recheck -- if it returns immediately, the processor has failed
+1. Clear the code and recheck -- if it returns immediately, the fault is active (this confirms the fault, not the cause; rule out ECM power, ground, and wiring before condemning the module)

 2. Check ECM connector for water intrusion or corrosion